ashish-upadhyay246/MovieRecommendation_using_TF-IDFVectorizer/README.md

 --------------------GETTING THE MOVIE NAME AND PREDICTION-----------------
 6) Accepting the movie name.
 7) Making a list of all the move names given in the dataset.
-8) Making a list of all the movies that resemble the name of themovie entered by the user.
+8) Making a list of all the movies that resemble the name of the movie entered by the user.
 9) Choosing the movie name at index [0] as this movie is the closest match to the name entered.
 10) Finding the index of the movie found in step (9) and enumerating all the similarity scores present at that index and making a liist of them.
 11) Sorting this list in descending order and then printing the first 10-15 entries.